hyurl/alar/README.md

 app.bootstrap.instance().init();

 // Since v5.4, calling instance() is optional, you can call the module proxy
-// as function directly.
+// as a function directly.
 So this is equivalent to the above one: app.bootstrap().init();

 // The create() method will create a new instance. var user = app.service.user.create("Mr. Handsome");

+// Since v5.5, calling create() is optional, you can call the module proxy
+// as a class directly.
+So this is equivalent to the above one: var user = new app.service.user("Mr. Handsome");

 console.log(user.getName()); // Mr. Handsome
 ```